Identifying Network Structure of Linear Dynamical Systems: Observability and Edge Misclassification: Dissimilar Networks

 \section{Dissimilar Networks}

-Having established Theorem \ref{thm:identical}, and given some true network $A$, we would like to understand the structure of the most dissimilar network that is consistent with the measurements made.
-Towards understanding this worst case network we formulate a minimization program over the nullspace of the observability matrix, specifically, we consider the following optimization program
+Given some true network $A$, we would like to understand the structure of the most dissimilar network that is consistent with the measurements made.
+Towards understanding this ``worst-case" network we formulate a minimization program over the set $\mathcal{A}$.
+Defining $Z \in \mathbb{R}^{n\times n}$ such that $Z_{ij} = 1$ if $A_{ij} \neq 0$ and $Z_{ij} = 0$ otherwise, consider:

-Where the matrix $Z \in \mathbb{R}^{n\times n}$ is defined such that $Z_{ij} = 1$ if $A_{ij} \neq 0$ and $Z_{ij} = 0$ otherwise.
-By defining $Z$ in this way and applying the element-wise product of $Z$ and $A+\Delta$ we are encouraging that the solution to this optimization problem will encourage removal of edges that exist in $A$.
-Using an $\ell_1$ norm allows us to encourage sparsity effectively setting these edges to zero.
+The element-wise product of $Z$ and $A+\Delta$ alongside the use of an $\ell_1$ norm encourages the solution of \eqref{eq:min_l1} to remove edges that exist in $A$.

 Now, let $\text{rank}(\Ob) = r$ hence, $\dim(\mathcal{N}(\Ob)) = n-r$ and thus, we can define $\Phi \in \mathbb{R}^{n\times (n-r)}$ such that the columns of $\Phi$ form an orthonormal basis for $\mathcal{N}(\Ob)$ such that $\Phi^\top \Phi = I_r$.
 Parameterizing $\Delta = \Phi V$ where $V \in \mathbb{R}^{(n-r)\times n}$, we can write the program in \eqref{eq:min_l1} as an unconstrained program